Neurodegenerative Alzheimer's Disease Published: 2026-05-17

 Historical example showing how source-supported safety questions can be separated from public speculation in a neurodegenerative disease context.

-monitor — signals visible but not yet convergent across lanes
+Support remains open — signals are visible but not yet convergent

 Documented Movements (3)